gruns/blagoblag/content/drafts/tips-for-scaling-web-apps.rst

 lets you measure the performance of a new feature based on more realistic load patterns.

-In a similar vein, rather than meticulous branch maintaince and testing environments, use feature flags to deploy new changes instantly, but only make them available to certain subsets of users.
+In a similar vein, rather than meticulous branch maintenance and testing environments, use feature flags to deploy new changes instantly, but only make them available to certain subsets of users.